Syngard/CTFs/KerberINT_CTF/VigBaby/README.md

 The first two letters are the last two ones from the already-known part of the key, and the rest is an actual word that makes sense with the first one (TN : "Rage pas" means "Don't rage" in French).

 With that we can then find the length of the flag.
 Since the encrypted text is 47 characters long, and since the 24th to 28th characters of the cleartext are "}R4ge", the encryped key starts from the 25th character.
 So `len(flag) = 25` and `len(key) = 22`

 We also found the following letters of the key.
-Now all we have to do is use the letters we know as a cleartext to find the next letters.
+Now all we have to do is use the part of the key we know as a cleartext to find the next letters.

 ```python